DSG-Cubik/DSGC-AIO-Patch/README.md

 	Mod Dependencies = None (but does not take away the dependencies for other respective mods)

+	Can optionally be controlled by Patch Manager if installed

 	Only a few items aren't on the list yet, sorry theres alot I'm still working on finishing it

 	During testing OSE does not consider B9 Part Switch as a dependency but the tanks don't work without it